eventuate-clients/eventuate-client-nodejs/README.md

 #High level client

-For an example of usage, please look at `test/AggregateRepository-spec.js`
+For an example of usage, please see `test/AggregateRepository-spec.js`, `test/AggregateRepositoryWithTriggeringEventToken-spec.js` and `test/EventTypeSwimlaneDispatcher-spec.js`

-Don't edit `modules/AggregateRepository.js` and `modules/EventDispatcher.js`.
-These files are generated with Babel.

-The source code files are:

-    src/modules/AggregateRepository.js
-    src/modules/EventDispatcher.js

 #Compilation: